zowe/jupyter-app/README.md

 # Installation Guide to the Zowe Jupyter App

 This jupyter app supports either jupyter lab or jupyter notebook for use in the Zowe Desktop.
-To install this app first untar the *jupytar.tar.gz* file using **tar -xzf jupytar.tar.gz** .
+This app has jupyter as a prerequisite.
+It does not include jupyter, but can be used to visualize jupyter within the Zowe Desktop.

 ## Setting up the Jupyter Server and Config Directory

-Then, set up and  start the jupyter notebook server.
+Then, set up and  start a jupyter notebook server.
+First, a key must be made.
 To do this one needs to run
 **openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mykey.key -out mycert.pem**

 See http://jupyter-notebook.readthedocs.io/en/stable/public_server.html for more details.